codefrydev/Updates/content/blog/general/download-file.md

 ---
-title: "Download File from internet"
+title: "Download Files from the Internet Using C#"
 author: "PrashantUnity"
 weight: 100
 date: 2024-06-19T00:00:00-07:00
 lastmod: 2024-06-19T23:59:59-07:00
 dateString: June 2024
-description: "Suppose you want to download File from internet.
-You can Do this One Manually download or Programtically.
-I Will walk through you How to Do this using program in C# "
+description: "Learn how to programmatically download files from the internet using C# and HttpClient.
+Includes examples for single files and batch downloads with error handling."
 #canonicalURL: "https://canonical.url/to/page"
 cover:
     image: "download-logo.png" # image path/url